rhgrant10/acopy/README.rst

         import math
         import random

-2) Create your data points; these become the nodes.
+2) *Create your data points*; these become the nodes.
 Here we create some random 2D points.
 The only requirement for a node is that it is distinguishable from all of the other nodes.